-Most organizations have relied on a separate IPS appliance to protect their corporate network and data center.
+Most organizations have long relied on a separate IPS appliance to protect their corporate network and data center.
 Today, companies are reconsidering whether to continue to run a standalone IPS appliance or to consolidate the IPS and other security functions into next-generation firewalls (NGFWs).
 Which option is right for your organization?
-As with many decisions involving an organization’s approach to security, there are pros and cons to both paths.
+As with many decisions involving an organization’s approach to information security, there are pros and cons to both paths.

 To better understand the role IPS plays when it comes to network security, let’s consider an analogy using airport security.
 Though airport security is multifaceted, for the purposes of our analogy we’ll keep it simple.

 The first step in airport security is to check a passenger’s ticket and identification.
 Only those passengers who have a valid ticket and proper ID are authorized to enter the terminal and, eventually, board the aircraft.
 In a similar way, when it comes to network security, a firewall checks traffic against a set of rules (validated ticket and ID), ensuring that only authorized traffic is allowed onto the network (aircraft).

 But that is only part of the airport security process.
 Passengers and their baggage also need to be checked.
 When it comes to checking what a passenger is wearing and their baggage, a passenger’s ticket and ID are insufficient.
 All authorized passengers must also participate in body and baggage inspection to ensure they are not carrying anything dangerous.

 This is similar to what IPS does for network security.
 The firewall doesn’t check the flow payload (the “bags”) - it focuses on indicators that help it determine whether the traffic is authorized or not, such as the origin of the traffic, who sent the traffic, and the type of application being used.